stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-The API methods are enumerated by reflecting the API and building the native method wrapper:
+The API methods are enumerated by reflecting the API and building a wrapper for each native method:

 ```java
 private Map<Method, NativeMethod> methods(Class<?> api) {